We Interrupt These Blog Posts to Bring You A Hurricane

-I’m grateful to report, though, that we weathered Irma incredibly well.
+I’m grateful to report, though, that we weathered Irma well.
 We only lost our power for a few hours.
 Long enough to remind me how much I depend on it.
-Thanks, Irma.

 We almost lost a tree, too.
-Our Chinese Elm is now leaning at about a 45º angle.
-This is good, though, because it’s been growing at an 85º angle since the beginning.
+After Irma, our Chinese Elm was leaning at about a 45º angle.
+This is good, though, because it had been growing at an 85º angle since the beginning.
 Thanks, Irma.